sfhorng/AIPI-561-Final-Project/README.md

 <ins>Metric and Components Evaluated</ins>
 - The metric used for evaluation is accuracy based on implementing RAG.
-- Since the Wikipedia movies dataset includes a few main components, plot summary, release year, genre, and main cast and crew, the evaluation will be done for each component for a chosen movie.
+- Since the Wikipedia movies dataset includes a few main components, plot summary, release year, genre, and main cast and crew, the evaluation will be on each of these component for a chosen movie.
 Since the number of cast and crew members listed can vary, for simplicitly, the director has been chosen to represent whether the cast and crew component is accurate.
 - A sample of ten movies with information in the vector store will be evaluated alongside a sample of ten movies that do not have information in the vector store.
 Please refer to ```titles_in_vector_store.json``` for which titles are represented.
+Due to the number of titles, the evaluation cannot be comprehensive, so the goal is to provide a quick snapshot of whether implementing RAG tends to improves accuracy.
+The output from the model may vary for the plot summary, so the accuracy results will be based on the output from the evaluation.

 <ins>Title Selection and Criteria for Evaluation</ins>
 - To try to keep other variables that could influence accuracy constant, the movies were chosen arbitrarily but had to be ones that are relatively well-known so that 1) someone who watches American movies of all genre types regularly would likely be familiar with and so that 2) the model would likely have some information on them without an external data source.
 Whether a movie is "well-known" is also rather subjective, so this is a best estimate effort to evaluate whether the retrieval portion of the chatbot improves accuracy.